 REEL DIALOGUE: What are some of the bigger questions to consider from this film?

 Great stories all have their roots in God’s story.
-This sounds like a big claim, but if you were to evaluate all stories you would see that the common themes of each has its origins in God’s story.
+This sounds like a big claim, but if you were to evaluate all stories you would see that the common themes of each have its origins in God’s story.
 Love, redemption, salvation, good v. evil, the list goes on and on.
 They may be told in a different manner or style, but from the greatest of love stories to the most ferocious war films to the funniest comedies, the source material can be traced back to God and his unequalled storytelling ability.

 That is why no one has ever been able to top this opening…